 RP 4053 Water Resources Development

 A study of water resources with emphasis on surface supply and small watershed and reservoir recreation.
 Supply and pollution in federal, state, local and private water-use allocation will be considered.
-Basic wastewater certificate by the Arkansas Environmental Academy available.

 RP 4063 Park Operations